Manchester, Georgia

-Manchester is a town in Meriwether and Talbot counties in the U.S. state of Georgia, although primarily in Meriwether.
+Manchester is a city in Meriwether and Talbot counties in the U.S. state of Georgia, although primarily in Meriwether.
 The population was 3,584 at the 2020 census, down from 4,230 in 2010.
 It is the most populous community in Meriwether County.

-CSX Transportation runs a railroad yard in Manchester.
+The Meriwether portion of the city is in the Atlanta-Sandy Springs-Roswell, GA metropolitan area, while the Talbot portion is in the Columbus, GA-AL metro area, despite Manchester being located 67 and 39 miles respectively from the two central cities of those metro areas.

 History

-Manchester was founded in 1907, when the Atlanta, Birmingham and Atlantic Railway was extended northward to that point; it was merged into the Atlantic Coast Line Railroad in 1946.
-From Manchester the railroad diverged, with one line going to Atlanta and another to Birmingham.
-The Georgia General Assembly incorporated Manchester as a city in 1909.
+Manchester was founded in 1907 and was incorporated as a city by the Georgia General Assembly in 1909.
 The city was named after Manchester, England.

-In 2019, CSX Transportation demolished the historic Manchester Yard Office in order to make way for a new, larger, yard facilities building.
+Manchester has long been known as a railroad town and was originally established when the Atlanta, Birmingham and Atlantic Railway was extended northward to that point and later became the intersection of two major rail lines to the aforementioned two cities.
+The railroad was merged into the Atlantic Coast Line Railroad in 1946.
+Even today, the railroad remains an important fixture in Manchester as CSX Transportation maintains a rail yard in the city, newly renovated in 2019.

 Geography

-Manchester is in west central Georgia, in southern Meriwether County, with a small portion extending south into Talbot County.
-The ridge of Pine Mountain runs along the southern edge of the city, rising 300 ft above the city to an elevation of 1180 ft above sea level.
-Georgia State Route 85 is the main highway through the city, leading southwest 39 mi to Columbus and north 10 mi to Woodbury.
-Georgia 85 meets Georgia 190 in the southern part of the city, which leads west 16 mi along the crest of Pine Mountain to U.S. Route 27 south of the town of Pine Mountain.
-Georgia 85 meets Georgia 41 in the center of Manchester, which leads southeast 6 mi to Woodland and northwest 5 mi to Warm Springs.
+Manchester is located in west central Georgia, primarily in southeastern Meriwether County, with a small portion extending south into extreme northern Talbot County.
+The city is located in the Piedmont physiographic region, with its downtown lying at an elevation of ~900 ft above sea level.
+The ridge of Pine Mountain runs along Manchester's southern edge, rising to an elevation of nearly 1200 ft above sea level.

+Georgia State Route 41 and Georgia State Route 85 intersect in the middle of Manchester.
+Georgia 41 leads southeast 6 mi to Woodland and northwest 5 mi to Warm Springs.
+Georgia 41 also connects Manchester to its two county seats, north 15 mi to the Meriwether County seat of Greenville and south also 15 mi to Talbotton, the Talbot County seat.
+Georgia 85 heads southwest from Manchester 16 mi to Waverly Hall and 39 mi to Columbus and north 10 mi to Woodbury.
+Atlanta is 67 mi north of Manchester, most directly via Georgia 85 and I-75.
+Georgia 85 intersects Georgia 190 in the southern part of the city, which leads west 16 mi along the scenic Pine Mountain ridge to U.S. Route 27 just south of the city of Pine Mountain.

 According to the U.S. Census Bureau, Manchester has a total area of 8.0 sqmi, of which 0.04 sqmi, or 0.45%, are water.

-Pigeon Creek runs along the northern border of the city and flows east to the Flint River.
+Manchester is located in the Flint River basin, part of the larger Apalachicola–Chattahoochee–Flint River Basin that covers parts of eastern Alabama, northern and western Georgia, and the Florida Panhandle.
+Pigeon Creek runs along the northern border of the city, flowing east to the Flint.